xmatters/xm-labs-controlm/README.md

 # Files
 * [BMCControlMIntegration.zip](BMCControlMIntegration.zip) - Communication Plan to be loaded into xMatters On Demand.
 (DoTo: This still needs the agent failure form)
+* [controlm25](controlm25) - The integration service to be placed in 'integrationservices' on the xMatters Integration Agent
+* to be added - Deduplication filter

 # How it works
 1. The integration is triggered by Control-M in 1 of two ways.
 Either: